 Zone 3 is an area that contains systems and equipment that may be sources of radiation or contamination.
 This zone contains the systems and equipment from which any contamination originates.
 It extends over all elevations.
-Zone 3 includes the reactor vaults, the containment areas and reactor auxiliary bays, the decontamination centres, the chemical laboratories and, in general, all areas north of column line 11.
-It also includes the vacuum building, and the ancillary services building.
+Zone 3 includes the reactor vaults, the containment areas and reactor auxiliary bays, the decontamination centres, some chemical laboratories and in general, all areas north of column line 11.
+It also includes the mechanical maintenance shop, vacuum building, and the ancillary services building.